PreventionBy Mayo Clinic Staff

 - Stretch before your activity.
 Walk or jog for a few minutes to warm up your muscles.
-Then take time for gentle stretching before you begin your game.
+Then do gentle stretches before you begin your game.

-- Lift smartly.
-When lifting anything — including free weights — keep your wrist rigid and stable to reduce the force transmitted to your elbow.
+- Lift properly.
+When lifting anything — including free weights — keep your wrist rigid and stable to reduce the force to your elbow.

-It's also important to know when to rest.
+- Know when to rest.
+Try not to overuse your elbow.
 At the first sign of elbow pain, take a break.
-In addition to self-care measures, time off is often needed to promote healing.

 - Jayanthi N. Epicondylitis (tennis and golf elbow). http://www.uptodate.com/ home.
 Accessed Aug.
 7, 2015.